VincentCavez/personalwebsite/content/about/_index.md

 ---

 Hi!
-I'm Vincent Cavez, PhD in Human-Computer Interaction.
-I was fortunate to work on my PhD thesis under the supervision of [Emmanuel Pietriga][7] and [Caroline Appert][8], within the [ILDA team][2].
+I'm Vincent Cavez, a french Postdoctoral Scholar in [Human-Centered AI][10] and [Education][11] at Stanford University.
+Under the supervision of [Hari Subramonyam][9], I design AI and pen-based interfaces to support speech-language pathologists in tracking progress and optimizing interventions with their patients.

-My thesis subject was _"Designing Pen-based Interactions for Productivity and Creativity"_ but I often call it by its core concept: "Structure versus Freedom".
-On the one hand, computers are known for their structured software that you can master using mouse and keyboard, and on the other hand, tablets offer a greater freedom of action thanks to the pen and touch inputs.
-If not designed carefully, tablets software fail to benefit from both structure and their own flexibility potential.
-Thus, I worked on interactions to bind together these two aspects and promote productivity and creativity.
+Before that, I was fortunate to pursue my PhD thesis [_"Designing Pen-based Interactions for Productivity and Creativity"_][6] with the help of my amazing supervisors, [Emmanuel Pietriga][7] and [Caroline Appert][8], within the [ILDA team][2].

 [1]: https://www.universite-paris-saclay.fr/en
 [2]: https://ilda.saclay.inria.fr/